Erik Jonsson School of Engineering and Computer Science

 Both lower- and upper-division courses may count as free electives but students must complete at least 51 semester credit hours of upper-division courses to qualify for graduation.

 Degree programs in the Erik Jonsson School of Engineering and Computer Science are governed by various accreditation boards that place restrictions on classes used to meet the curricular requirements of degrees they certify.
 For this reason, not all classes offered by the University can be used to meet elective requirements.
 Please check with your academic advisor before enrolling in classes you hope to use as free electives.

 Fast Track Baccalaureate/Master's Degrees

 In response to the need for post-baccalaureate education in the exciting field of computer science, a Fast Track program is available to well-qualified UT Dallas undergraduate students.
-At the end of five years of successful study, it is possible to earn both the BS and the MSCS degrees in Computer Science (or MS in Computer Science with Major in Software Engineering).
 Qualified seniors may take up to 15 graduate semester credit hours that may be used to complete the baccalaureate degree and also to satisfy requirements for the master's degree.
 Interested students should see the Associate Dean of Undergraduate Education (ADU) for specific requirements.

 A Certificate in Information Assurance can be obtained by completing the following (as well as any required prerequisites):

 The certificate is intended for those individuals who are working in the industry and who already have background similar to a BS degree.
 CS and SE majors that complete the required classes, as well as students that complete the Minor in Information Assurance will be awarded certificates in Information Assurance.